open-horizon/anax/pkg/mac/README.md

 make macuploadcert
 ```

-Then they can be downloaded by others from http://pkg.bluehorizon.network/macos/testing/ .

 ## Promote the Mac Package (and New Certificate, If Necessary)

 Once it has been verified in staging, and this version of horizon is being promoted: